WordPress SEO Tutorial – How To Optimize WordPress For The Best SEO

 2.8 Duplicate Content

 Duplicate content is the same content that is appearing in different site zones.
-This can be cause because of some miss configurations like: having a WWW and non WWW version, pagination, “/” from the end, etc. This is actually fixed by a SEO plugin that will use the canonical tag.
+This can cause of some miss configurations like having a WWW and non WWW version, pagination, “/” from the end, etc. This is actually fixed by a SEO plugin that will use the canonical tag.
 So this is another important reason to have a SEO plugin installed.

 Another duplicate content problem is caused by: